 Stickler Syndrome Symptoms

-In addition to other health problems, children with Stickler syndrome can have eye problems that are more commonly found in older people.
+Children with Stickler syndrome can have eye problems that are more common in older people.

-Children with Stickler syndrome may also develop glaucoma, a disease that damages the optic nerve, or have retinal detachments that can threaten sight.
+Children with Stickler syndrome can also get glaucoma.
+Glaucoma is a disease that damages the optic nerve.

 Detached retinas can also threaten the sight of children with Stickler syndrome.
 They should see their ophthalmologist immediately if they notice a sudden onset of: